X-lab2017/oss101/Assignments/Assignment-typo.md

 Finishing your query with "Please send your reply to... " makes it quite unlikely you will get an answer.
 If you can't be bothered to take even the few seconds required to set up a correct Reply-To header in your mail agent, we can't be bothered to take even a few seconds to think about your problem.
 If your mail program doesn't permit this, [get a better mail program](http://linuxmafia.com/faq/Mail/muas.html).
 If your operating system doesn't support any e-mail programs that permit this, get a better operating system.

-In Web forums, asking for a reply by e-mail is outright rude, unless you believe the information may be sensitive (and somebody will, for some unkown reason, let you but not the whole forum know it).
+In Web forums, asking for a reply by e-mail is outright rude, unless you believe the information may be sensitive (and somebody will, for some unknown reason, let you but not the whole forum know it).
 If you want an e-mail copy when somebody replies in the thread, request that the Web forum send it; this feature is supported almost everywhere under options like "watch this thread", "send e-mail on answers", etc.

 ### Write in clear, grammatical, correctly-spelled language